 Susan G. Komen fought breast cancer with her heart, body and soul.
 Throughout her diagnosis, treatments, and endless days in the hospital, she spent her time thinking of ways to make life better for other women battling breast cancer instead of worrying about her own situation.
 Moved by Susan’s compassion for others and commitment to making a difference, Nancy G. Brinker promised her sister that she would do everything in her power to end breast cancer.

-Nancy G. Brinker started Susan G. Komen for the Cure® in 1982 in Dallas, Texas in honor of a promise she made to her sister Susan G. Komen, who died from breast cancer at the age of 36.
-Today, Komen for the Cure is the world’s largest and most progressive grassroots network of survivors and activists working to end breast cancer forever.
-Komen for the Cure is 125 Affiliates strong, located in cities and communities across the U.S., Germany, Italy and Puerto Rico.
+Nancy G. Brinker started Susan G. Komen® in 1982 in Dallas, Texas in honor of a promise she made to her sister Susan G. Komen, who died from breast cancer at the age of 36.
+Today, Susan G. Komen® is the world’s largest and most progressive grassroots network of survivors and activists working to end breast cancer forever.
+Komen for the Cure is 120 Affiliates strong, located in cities and communities across the U.S., Germany, Italy and Puerto Rico.

-More than 100,000 survivors and activists of Susan G. Komen for the Cure® are the face and voice of the global breast cancer movement-local activists and global citizens who mobilize millions through events like Komen Race for the Cure Series, the world’s largest and most successful education and fundraising event for breast cancer ever created.
+More than 100,000 survivors and activists of Susan G. Komen® are the face and voice of the global breast cancer movement-local activists and global citizens who mobilize millions through events like Komen Race for the Cure Series, the world’s largest and most successful education and fundraising event for breast cancer ever created.

 Susan G. Komen Race for the Cure®